 Post-Mission, the Nekton Oxford Deep Ocean Research Institute was established.
 Centralised and led by Nekton, this new Institute sits at the heart of a network of international laboratories collaborating to achieve rapid sample and specimen analysis, data processing and publication.

-- 6 Research Grants to support scientist’s involvement.
+- Six Research Grants to support scientist’s involvement.

-- Pioneered new scientific adaptations for submersibles and divers including water sampling and stereo-video systems and new machine learning techniques to analyse video transects.
+- Pioneered new scientific adaptations for submersibles and divers including water sampling and stereo-video systems.

 - New educational programme: Submarine STEM launched globally with educational resources created in partnership with Digital Explorer and aligned to the UK curricula.
 Content includes lesson plans, 9 new educational films and dynamic 360-degree films.